 Move, create, and discover during our morning early-years programs for children and caregivers.

-Held Saturday mornings behind the Nature Centre in our Nature Play Space, this nature-based program for 2-5 year-olds is designed to inspire a life-long love of nature and the outdoors.
+Held Tuesday, Thursday, and Saturday mornings behind the Nature Centre in our Nature Play Space, this nature-based program for 2-5 year-olds is designed to inspire a life-long love of nature and the outdoors.
 Explore the natural world together through nature walks, storytelling, imaginative and loose parts play, and hands-on discovery, with all programs modified for safe outdoor interaction.
 This program takes place entirely outdoors.

 9:30 to 11:30 a.m.